awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-deliverability-dashboard-bounce-complaint.md

 + **Healthy** – There are no issues currently impacting your account\.
 + **Under review** – Your account is under review\.
 If the issues that caused us to place your account under review aren't resolved by the end of the review period, we might pause your account's ability to send email\.
 + **Pending end of review decision** – Your account is under review\.
 Because of the nature of the issues that caused us to place your account under review, we need to perform a manual review of your account before we take any further action\.
 + **Sending paused** – We've paused your account's ability to send email\.
-While your account's ability to send email is paused, you won't be able to send email using Amazon Pinpoint\.
+While your account's ability to send email is paused, you won't be able to send email using Amazon Pinpoint or Amazon SES\.
 You can request that we review this decision\.
 + **Pending sending pause** – Your account is under review\.
 The issues that caused us to place your account under review haven't been resolved\.
 In this situation, we typically pause your account's ability to send email\.
 However, because of the nature of your account, we need to review your account before any further action is taken\.

 The number that's shown under **Emails sent** is the number of emails that we considered in making this determination\.
 The number under **Sent over period** is the period of time during which you sent those emails\.